Kingjosh007/space-travelers-hub/README.md

 - Handle events in a React application;
 - Use React life cycle methods;
 - Apply React best practices and language style guides in code;
-- Use store, actions and reducers in React;
+- Use store, actions and reducers in Redux;
 - Perform a code review for a team member;